rOY369/Docs/work/Sustainable office/zero_waste.md

 **Other possible solutions to be evaluated**
 - Plastic free diaries and stationary
 	- Finding vendors for reasonable prices.
-- Whiteboard and marker to be replaced with blackboard and chalk

 ## General Waste Management